Skip to main content

 • music

-The music in the game receives mixed reviews, with some players praising the original score as a standout feature, while others find it repetitive, generic, or poorly matched to the gameplay.
-Many comments highlight that while the soundtrack has its moments, it often fails to enhance the gaming experience, leading to a sense of disconnect during combat.
-Overall, the music is seen as a redeeming quality by some, but many agree it lacks the impact and memorability of better soundtracks in the genre.
+The music in the game receives mixed reviews, with some players praising the original score as a standout feature, while others find it repetitive or poorly matched to the gameplay.
+Many comments highlight that while the soundtrack can be decent, it often fails to enhance the gaming experience, with some describing it as generic or irritating.
+Overall, the music is seen as a redeeming quality for some, but not enough to elevate the game significantly.

 • “The only saving grace about Vector Thrust is its soundtrack, which was outsourced to a damn good indie composer.”